-3 Stunning National Parks to Visit Near Quebec City
+3 Stunning Nature Places to Visit Near Quebec City

 There is nothing better than landing directly in Quebec City to head east and go on a road trip to explore the massive, lush national parks nearby.
 The great outdoors is yours for the taking!
 Be careful, however: here in Canada, distances can be intimidating.
-It’s best to be well informed and to make sound choices in order to fully enjoy your Quebec travel plans.
+It’s best to be well informed and to make sound choices in order to fully enjoy travels to these amazing places to visit near Quebec City.

 Between forests and villages, the roads cross fields, coastline, lakes and rivers: here are a few tips for an exceptional stay.